-- 1. THAT in the first instance, monitoring of consented activities at the McKechnie Aluminium Solutions Ltd site in the 2019-2020 year continue at the same level as in 2018-2019. - 2.
-THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
-THAT the option for a review of resource consents 1857-6 and 4034-3 in June 2020, as set out in conditions of the consents, not be exercised, on the grounds that the current conditions are adequate to deal with any potential adverse effects on the environment.
+- 1. THAT in the first instance, monitoring of consented activities at the McKechnie Aluminium Solutions Ltd site in the 2021-2022 year continue at the same level as in 2020-2021. - 2.
+THAT should there be issues with environmental or administrative performance in 2021-2022, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.